ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 10.
 Estimated connected clients percentage metric metadata" caption-side="bottom"}

 This is for information to help you monitor trends in your usage.
-Refer to [{{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-plan_choose){: external} to determine what the recommended limits are for your plan and cluster.
+See [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) to determine what the recommended limits are for your plan and cluster.

 ### Connected clients software name and version
 {: #ibm_eventstreams_connected_clients_software_name_and_version}